 Ingredients:

-Fresh herbs – sage and thyme are the classic herbs used for stuffing.
-You could also used dried herbs if fresh isn’t available.
+Fresh herbs – Fresh sage leaves and thyme are the classic herbs used for stuffing.
+You could also use dried herbs if fresh isn’t available.

 Salt and pepper